-Mary Jo Buttafuoco, who is working a memoir about being shot by Amy Fisher, thinks the Long Island Lolita is trashy for cashing in on the fame she got from almost killing her.
-Patricia Clarkson and Gone Baby Gone actress Amy Ryan have seen each other “butt-ass naked."
-Larry Birkhead's former attorney claims that he still owes her over $1 million in legal fees.
-Candace Bushnell's former manager's Sex and the City tell-all includes the news that Darren Star passed on casting Ashton Kutcher because, he said, "I don't see this kid going anywhere."
+Mary Jo Buttafuoco Fires Back at Amy FisherMary Jo Buttafuoco, who is working a memoir about being shot by Amy Fisher, thinks the Long Island Lolita is trashy for cashing in on the fame she got from almost killing her.
+Patricia Clarkson and Gone Baby Gone actress Amy Ryan have seen each other “butt-ass naked.”

-Newly divorced billionaire and New York Giants co-owner Steve Tisch might be dating women on both coasts.
+Steve Tisch, Billionaire Baller?Newly divorced billionaire and New York Giants co-owner Steve Tisch might be dating women on both coasts.
 Martha Stewart created a special Christmas tree for Sirius Radio’s office, complete with Howard Stern cookie ornaments.
 Former NYSE head Dick Grasso left CNBC’s Charles Gasparino a creepy “merry Christmas” message on his answering machine, despite the fact that Gasparino’s new book takes Grasso to task for the $190 million kiss-off he took after leaving the Exchange.
 John Mayer has had a crush on Ricki Lake for two years (Ed. note: WTF?!), and actually got her digits at the wonderfully successful Sunshine Sachs Christmas party.
 Lance Armstrong picked up the tab for dinner with former flame Sheryl Crow.
 Jorge Posada and Mariano Rivera hung out together at the Sports Illustrated Sportsman of the Year party.
 Andy Samberg, Amy Poehler, and Seth Meyers had lunch together.

 Norman Mailer’s Self-Penned ObituaryBack in 1979, at the height of his curly-haired glory, Norman Mailer composed a witty and sharp obituary for himself for Boston magazine, which has reprinted it on their Website on the occasion of his death this past weekend.
 “Norman Mailer passed away yesterday after celebrating his fifteenth divorce and sixteenth wedding,” it begins: